robinonsay/robinonsay.github.io/_posts/2018-11-28-facial-recognition_tutorial.markdown

             break
 ```

-Finally we plot the result on the original target image.
-We will take the weighted average of the buffer's coordinates to find our solution.
-The weight is determined by the difference ratio.
+Finally we plot the *box*'s which differ the least from the mask onto the original target image.

+We accomplish this by taking the weighted average of the buffer's coordinates.
+The weight is determined by the ratio between the *box* and mask.

 ```python